 “For clinicians who are self-isolating or under quarantine, video consultation allows them to continue treating patients.
 In such crucial times, we know that every doctor available to help the situation counts.
 Beyond COVID-19-specific consultation, we also need these doctors to continue providing primary care – through telehealth – for ailments like eye infections, skin conditions, urinary tract infections, and chronic diseases, etc.,” — said Dr. Kevin Kok, a practicing doctor and chief operating officer of Doctor Anywhere.

 2. Availability of specialists.
 Many people living in small cities or remote areas cannot easily reach the necessary specialists.
 In the USA, there is an average of 40 doctors available for every 100,000 patients living in rural areas.
 Due to telemedicine, doctors are available despite the distance.
 Patients do not need to make long trips to a healthcare facility when it’s not obligatory.
-It is especially important for the disabled, elderly people, and kids, who cannot easily travel.
+It is essential for the disabled, elderly people, and kids, who cannot easily travel.

 3. Time-saving.
 Most hospital visits are basic and can be handled easily via a phone or a video call.
 When you need to refill your prescription, it can be really frustrating to go to the doctor’s office, waste time in traffic, and wait in line.
 Instead of this, having a video-conference with a doctor can quickly and effortlessly answer patients’ questions and save hours.